exoplatform/exo-documentation/docs/Manage-Space.rst

 .. _About-space-visibility:

--  **Visibility**: By default, the Visibility value is set to be the one related to the template.
+-  **Visibility**: By default, the Visibility value is set to be the one predefined in the template.

 	-  Visible: The space is always visible in the public spaces list.